ruuda/blog/posts/building-elm-0.18-with-stack.md

 by having a version manager manage the package manager and compiler or runtime.
 But I think Stack got it right here:
 `stack build` just works,
-and it always does the right thing.
+and it does the right thing.

 The irony of it all,
-is that Elm itself suffers from the same problem.
-Elm makes no backward compatibility guarantees, and the `elm` tool does not manage the compiler.
-So if I want to compile multiple projects that use different Elm versions, I will need to be able to switch Elm binaries.
+is that if I want to compile multiple projects that use different Elm versions, I will need to be able to switch Elm binaries.
+The same problem all over again.
 Fortunately I now have a way to obtain the binaries for a given release that is not too painful, and while manually updating the `PATH` is a nuisance, it is not the end of the world.
+In many ways this is even preferable over having a single system-wide version, because Elm is not backwards compatible across releases, so just having having the most recent compiler is not sufficient.

-Some conclusion here.
+Some witty conclusion here.
-Should I mention the distinction between languages that break often, and stable languages as well?

 [elm]:          http://elm-lang.org/ <!-- 2017 and not https?
 D: -->
 [elm-platform]: https://aur.archlinux.org/packages/elm-platform/